EricZinda/Perplexity/backlog.md

         - this works, test it!

     Hi Pri:
-        - USER: what does the soup cost soup : 4 dollars
-            - Doesn't record that you found out

-        - USER: How much for the green salad?
-            I don't know the words: How
+        - USER: How much for the x? --> I don't know the words: How Also test: how many x for the y?

         - what do you have for lunch?
         - USER: vegan
             I don't know the words: vegan